-Press Utility \rightarrow Option, and the installation status of the options for the current instrument is displayed in the system information interface.
+Press Utility \rightarrow Option, and the installation status of the options for the current instrument is displayed in the system information interface (for the installation of the option, refer to "To Install the Option").

 Display Setting

 Press Utility \rightarrow DispSet to enter the display setting interface.